gotchoices/MyCHIPs/lib/model3/doc/README.md

 4. Once the peers and SQLManager approve the connection, then the peers perform the tally behind the scenes of the simulation.

-5. Listeners to the SQL databases' peers or tallies will notify the 'agent' container of new change, and the 'agent' reacts accordingly
+5. Listeners on the SQL databases' peers or tallies will notify the 'model' container of new change, and the model3 server and its respective accounts react accordingly

 ### Simulation Sequence UML